Cultural Heritage and Museum Studies - MA

 • Analysis of the social, economic and cultural contexts of museums and heritage; and,

-• International context of key issues for the heritage and museum sectors.
+• International context of key issues and practice for the heritage and museum sectors.

 Modules reflect innovative and current research and will equip you with the appropriate skills for further academic and professional development.